 It’s easier than ever to trade stocks, thanks to the growth of online brokers.
-These platforms allow any individual to purchase shares of stock for just a few dollars a trade.
-(In some cases, you’ll pay no commission at all.)
+These platforms allow you to purchase shares of stock for free.
+And, you won’t pay any service fees.

 Major online brokers have been competing in recent years to offer the lowest costs and the greatest ease to us.
 All of the following are SIPC members.

 M1 Finance lets you buy fractional shares of almost any stock and ETF that trades on the US stock markets.
 They also offer premade portfolios for many investment strategies.

 Choosing your asset allocation can be easier with M1 Finance as you assign a target percentage for each stock or fund your hold.
 With each new investment, M1 Finance rebalances your portfolio.